The Vía de la Plata (Silver Way)

 The Vía de la Plata (Silver Way) is one of the oldest and most fascinating Jacobean routes, rich in history, culture, and stunning landscapes.
 Along its approximately 1,000 kilometers, from Seville to Santiago de Compostela, pilgrims traverse ancient Roman roads, vast dehesas, and monumental cities that have witnessed centuries of passage.
 Through these links, you will discover the main stages, their distances, points of interest, and useful tips to make the most of this challenging and enriching journey.

 As mentioned, the Vía de la Plata offers two options to reach Santiago de Compostela.
-In the stage 23, in Granja de Moreruela, pilgrims can deviate towards the Sanabrés Way, a variant that crosses Galicia through Ourense before reaching Santiago de Compostela.
+In stage 23, in Granja de Moreruela, pilgrims can deviate towards the Sanabrés Way, a variant that crosses Galicia through Ourense before reaching Santiago de Compostela.
 On the other hand, those who follow the main route of the Vía de la Plata to Astorga, in stage 27, connect with the French Way, joining the busiest Jacobean route from this point onward.
 Therefore, you would need to add the corresponding final stages of each route.

 History of the Vía de la Plata (Silver Way)